EneVyctis/EneVyctis/README.md

 ## [Weaponator](https://github.com/EneVyctis/Weaponator), a school project.
 Weaponator is an unfinished project (technically, finished for the school standards) of 25 hours (approx.) to learn php with symfony.

+## [ImprovedXKube](https://github.com/EneVyctis/ImprovedXCube), a cleaner, more powerful, more stable version of XKube.
+I want to improve my first ever project and make it available for a moment.
+The game and server will be code in C# using Unity and ASP.NET